-*- coding: utf-8 -*-

 CREATE TABLE blocking_map_b

-(block_key text, record_id {id_type_b});
+(block_key text, record_id {id_type_b});"""

-con.executemany("INSERT INTO blocking_map_a values (?, ?)",
+"INSERT INTO blocking_map_a values (?, ?)",

-con.executemany("INSERT INTO blocking_map_b values (?, ?)",
+"INSERT INTO blocking_map_b values (?, ?)",

-self.fingerprinter(data_2.items(), target=True))
+self.fingerprinter(data_2.items(), target=True),

 self.fingerprinter.reset_indices()

-con.executescript('''CREATE INDEX block_key_a_idx
+"""CREATE UNIQUE INDEX block_key_a_idx

-ON blocking_map_a (block_key);
+ON blocking_map_a (record_id, block_key);

-CREATE INDEX block_key_b_idx
+CREATE UNIQUE INDEX block_key_b_idx

-ON blocking_map_b (block_key);''')
+ON blocking_map_b (block_key, record_id);"""

-pairs = con.execute('''SELECT DISTINCT a.record_id, b.record_id
+"""SELECT DISTINCT a.record_id, b.record_id

 FROM blocking_map_a a